vara11/mbd-bidw/Session 07/README.md

  - Your computer has JDK v9/10/11 not v8.
  - Your computer has several java virtual machines (7, 8, 9, 10 and/or 11).
  - PDI is not in the right folder.
  - PDI has not been extracted from the zip file.
+Or the extraction process is corrupted (this is quite common in [Windows]).

 ### How to solve the problem

+[Windows] Unzip PDI one more time.

 Move PDI to the right location: